 Think about content

-I know that thinking about content so early on in the process seems a bit odd, but having a clear content plan in place from the start will really help down the line and heavily influences the design of a website or software solution.
+I know that thinking about content so early on in the process seems a bit odd, but having a clear content plan in place from the start will really help down the line and heavily influences the design of a software or web solution.

 Can you provide relevant, well written and up-to-date content?
 What about illustrations, photographs, and films?
 Don’t get overwhelmed, we can work with you to provide solutions.